People change jobs often throughout life. And currently employed people always worry about how to conduct a secret job search.

 Being discreet online is almost a laughable concept.
 The Internet is anything but discreet and once your resume is out there you never know whose desk it may end up on.
-While it is nearly impossible to remain anonymous on a resume (employers HAVE to know who you are, right?) it is possible to refrain from acts such as posting your job search efforts on your blog, Facebook, Twitter or even your LinkedIn profile.
+While it is nearly impossible to remain anonymous on a resume (employers HAVE to know who you are, right?) it is possible to refrain from acts such as posting your job search efforts publicly on your blog, Facebook, Twitter, or your LinkedIn profile.
 You can never be sure who has access to view your online profiles and you don’t want your supervisor or coworkers to catch wind that you’re trying to find a job other than the one you already have.

 - Getting Around

 Most jobs require you to be at work 5 days per week for 8 hours each day, so going on interviews or scheduling appointments to speak with recruiters or staffing agencies may be tough.
-If you can’t schedule a time to meet before work or after work, try the weekends or your lunch time.
+If you can’t schedule a time to meet before work or after work, try the weekends or your lunchtime.
 Be careful how you dress though.
 If you normally come to work dressed in business casual and then all of a sudden you arrive wearing a business suit, your employer may become suspicious.
 It may be best to use a vacation day and just opt to go to the interview instead of going to work.
-If at all possible, try to do more than one interview that day or go to more than one staffing agency to make the most out of your time off.
+If at all possible, try to schedule more than one interview that day or go to more than one staffing agency to make the most out of your time off.